Tacoma Rainiers Game Notes: at OKC (5:05 PT)

 ON THE WONG SIDE: Rainiers infielder Kean Wong, the younger brother of Mariners second baseman Kolten Wong, was a frequent thorn in Tacoma's side as a member of the Salt Lake Bees (LAA) the last two seasons.
 Wong was a .352 hitter against Tacoma in 2021 and 2022 (50-for-142).
 Kean signed with Seattle on 2/18/23.

-THE OPEN-R: The 2022 Rainiers were 18-9 in series-opening games, including an 11-3 mark in road series openers; 25% of Tacoma's 72 wins came in a game one (primarily six-game series).
-Last season, the Rainiers posted a 9-2 record in road trip-opening games.
+THE OPEN-R: After last night's win, since the beginning of the 2022 season the Rainiers are 19-9 in series-opening games, including a 12-3 mark in road series openers.
+Last year, Tacoma posted a 9-2 record in road trip-opening games.

-RETURN OF THE MAC: Right-hander Darren McCaughan, Seattle's 12th round draft selection in 2017 out of Long Beach State, will officially pitch in a fifth season for Tacoma tonight, and start the season-opening game for a consecutive campaign.
-On April 5 of last year, McCaughan went 5.2 IP (7 H, 2 ER, 2 BB, 5 SO) in a 4-2 home win over Salt Lake at Cheney Stadium.
-He's the first to start back-to-back opening days for Tacoma since RHP Ken Cloude in 1999-2000.

-McCaughan made his Major League debut for Seattle on 7/21/21 at Colorado, and became only the 7th player since 1901 to toss at least 5.0 hitless innings in his MLB debut.

 A REAL (MCCOY) GOOD YEAR: With 21 home runs and 22 stolen bases last season, returning Rainiers shortstop Mason McCoy achieved Tacoma's first 20/20 season not only during the "Rainiers" era and Seattle Mariners affiliation (since 1995), but in Tacoma's Triple-A history as well (since 1960).
 Cheney Stadium opened for PCL Baseball with the Tacoma Giants in '60.